 Wine drinkers deserve a stable product.

 Most winemakers do their best to ensure that their wines are stable when they're bottled.
 They have nothing to gain and everything to lose if they knowingly bottle a wine that still has active microbes that could lead to something along the lines of brettanomyces, a spoilage yeast known to cause funky barnyard aromas.

-That doesn't mean that problems can't crop up once a wine is bottle.
+Nonetheless, problems can crop up once a wine is in bottle.
 They often do.
 The subject came up in my blog earlier this week when I tasted a 20-wine vertical of Peter Michael's Cabernet-based Les Pavots bottlings.
 A reader asked whether it's possible that residual sugar in a wine—specifically the types of sugars that are still fermentable and could provide a food source for microbes—might be the cause of brett in some of the Les Pavots bottlings, but I don't think it's likely.

 Sips & Tips | Wine & Healthy Living